 Effective May 31, 2017, the Company entered into a definitive agreement (the "Share Exchange Agreement") with GT Therapeutics Corporation ("GTT"), pursuant to which the Company will complete a reverse takeover and acquire from the shareholders of GTT, all of the issued and outstanding shares of GTT, causing GTT to become a wholly-owned subsidiary of Winston.
-On completion of the transaction, the business of GTT will become the business of Winston.

 Effective on January 10, 2018, the Company entered into an assignment and novation agreement (the "Assignment Agreement") among the Company, certain shareholders of GTT and Abattis Bioceuticals Corp. ("Abattis"), a company listed on the Canadian Securities Exchange ("CSE"), pursuant to which, the Company assigned all of its rights and interest (the "Assignment") with GTT.
-On January 29, 2018, the acquisition has been completed by the Company's assignee, Abattis (note 10).
-On December 22, 2017, the Company entered into a non-binding Letter of Intent ("LOI") with Abattis which outlines the general terms and conditions of a proposed transaction that will result in Abattis acquiring all of the issued and outstanding common shares of Winston at the time of closing in exchange for 25,000,000 common shares of Abattis.
-As a result of the proposed transaction, Winston shareholders will own approximately 10.2% of Abattis's issued and outstanding common shares.
-This transaction has not been completed as at the date of these condensed interim financial statements.
+On January 29, 2018, the Company's assignee, Abattis, completed its acquisition of GTT (note 9).